 If you know the Keurig single serve coffee maker, you’ll have probably come across the concept of reusable K Cup pods.
-Since the Keurig K Cup coffee maker debuted in 1992, concerns regarding sustainability and eco-friendliness have been commonplace.
+Since the Keurig K Cup coffee maker debuted in 1992, concerns regarding sustainability and eco-friendliness have been commonplace, and even more so in 2023.

 Today, Keurig offers a full range of 100% recyclable and/or compostable pods, which are quick and easy to dispose of responsibly.
 But when it comes to true sustainability, surely the only thing better than recycling is reusing.